Lynn A. Baker

 Professor Baker is the author or co-author of dozens of articles and book chapters, which have appeared in the Columbia Law Review, Cornell Law Review, Duke Law Journal, Texas Law Review, and the Virginia Law Review, among many others.
 Her most recent publications include "Alienability of Mass Tort Claims" (DePaul Law Review, 2014; Clifford Symposium); "The Spending Power After NFIB v.
 Sebelius," (Harvard Journal of Law and Public Policy, 2013; Federalist Society Symposium); and "Setting Attorneys' Fees in Securities Class Actions: An Empirical Assessment," (Vanderbilt Law Review, 2013; Symposium of the Institute for Law and Economic Policy)(with Michael A. Perino and Charles Silver).
 Professor Baker is also the co-author of a leading law school text, Local Government Law: Cases and Materials (Foundation Press, 5th ed.
 2015) (with Clayton P. Gillette and David Schleicher).

 A world champion in tournament bridge, Professor Baker won a gold medal at the 2014 World Bridge Championships (McConnell Cup) in Sanya, China, and a silver medal at the 2009 World Bridge Championships (Venice Cup) in Sao Paulo, Brazil.
-She is also a fourteen-time national champion.
+She is also a sixteen-time national champion.

 - Local Government Law: Cases and Materials (New York: Foundation Press, 5th ed.
 2015) (with Clayton P. Gillette & David Schleicher) (also 4th ed.
 2010; 3rd ed.
 2004 – both New York: Foundation Press; 2nd ed.
 1999, Gaithersburg, MD: Aspen Law & Business – all with Clayton P. Gillette).